danger/kotlin/README.md

 ```

 ### GitHub Actions
-You can add danger/kotlin as GitHub action
+You can add danger/kotlin as action

 ### Commands